dgolteanu/MSc/Lab book/README.md

 Ran **Ontario_epochs_2** on the cloud with deduplicated Ontario covid dataset and epochs metadata `nohup MLDSP /home/ubuntu/daniel/daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ /home/ubuntu/daniel/daniel_data/Ontario_covid/epoch_metadata.csv -k 7 -r Ontario_epochs_2 > ./Ontario_epochs_2.log &`

 ### 2023/01/03
 ## ALL MLDSP runs up to now will have inaccurate Class sizes showing what is available in the metadata.csv not how many samples per class from the fasta were actually run.
-Class sizes will not sum up to total dataset size
-Cleaned MLDSP confusion matrix output to show whole numbers an intercluster distance csv to show scientific notation.
+Class sizes will not sum up to total dataset size Cleaned MLDSP confusion matrix output to show whole numbers and intercluster distance csv to show scientific notation.
 MLDSP CLI now ouputs MoDMap.json (same as what is passed to web server) which can be viewed with plotly in python or in jupyter notebook.

 ### 2023/01/04